|Nutrition Facts (per serving)|

 Gently pull back the husks on each ear of corn.
 Remove the silk but not the husks.

 Place the ears in a large pan and fill with water to cover the corn.
-Let sit for several hours.
+Let sit for a minimum of 1 hour.

 Remove from water and brush the corn with oil mixture.